VioletViolaVi/Milestone-Project-1/README.md

 ## Testing
 - Navigation bar links:
   1. Launch the BusyBakes website to display its homepage on screen.
-  2. If on a mobile or tablet screen, click the bars icon in the top right hand corner, for the drop down menu of the website's different sections.
+  2. If on a mobile or tablet screen, click the bars icon in the top right hand corner, for the dropdown menu of the website's different sections.
 If on a laptop or desktop monitor, access the menu on the navigation bar located across the top of the screen.
   3. Click on each menu link one by one.
   4. Check that clicking on the link sends the user to the respective section of the website without leaving the BusyBakes website.
 - Price tag: